fractal6/fractal6.go/docs/architecture.md

 Event categories: `EventNotif` (tension events), `ContractNotif` (contract voting), `NotifNotif` (generic).
 Subscribers are resolved from: tension subscribers, assignees, receiver coordinators, emitter coordinators (created tensions only), contract candidates.

-A notification can fire while inline-screenshot uploads are still in flight; the notifier alone handles it by re-polling the comment (`getLastCommentSettled`).
-The reverse direction — email replies carrying attachments — lands in `web/handlers/mailer.go::Notifications`.
-Both flows, and the attachment caps, are described in [file storage](file-storage.md).
+Browser uploads can still be in flight when a notification fires, so the notifier re-polls the comment (`getLastCommentSettled`).
+Inbound tension replies (`POST /notifications`) and creation (`POST /mailing`) finish attachment processing before publishing with `EventNotif.AttachmentsReady=true`, bypassing both the baseline delay and polling.
+Contract notifications already read without settling.
+See [file storage](file-storage.md) for attachment handling and caps.

 ## Configuration